 Current treatment of PHN most often consists of oral gabapentin (first line) and prescription lidocaine patches or antidepressants (second line), and refractory cases may be prescribed opioids to address persistent pain.
 Gabapentin and opioid abuse have continued to proliferate, and lidocaine patches are suboptimal for many reasons.
 An independent third party market research firm commissioned by Acasti interviewed more than 250 physicians who regularly treat PHN patients, and found that approximately 40% of patients using lidocaine patches experience insufficient pain relief.
 Lidocaine patches are difficult to use, fall off, and look unsightly with possible skin sensitivity and irritation.
-Additionally, it can take up to two weeks for an optimal analgesic effect to be achieved.
+Additionally, lidocaine patches can only be used for 12 hours on and then need to be removed for 12 hours before being reapplied.
 Prescription lidocaine patches are only approved for PHN, and the market is currently made up of both branded and generic offerings.
 It is estimated that PHN affects approximately 120,000 patients per year in the United States.
-According to the third-party report commissioned by Acasti, the total addressable market for GTX-101 could be as large as \$2.5 billion, consisting of approximately \$200 million for PHN pain and \$2.3 billion for non-PHN pain indications.
+According to a third-party report commissioned by Acasti, the total addressable market for GTX-101 could be as large as \$2.5 billion, consisting of approximately \$200 million for PHN pain and \$2.3 billion for non-PHN pain indications.